Member Organizations

 Audit Oversight Arrangements

-There is no independent audit oversight body for the profession.
-Auditors are regulated by the Institute of Certified Public Accountants of Kenya (ICPAK) in accordance with the Accountants Act of 1978 (as amended in 2008) as described in the Regulation section.
+There is currently no independent public audit oversight authority in Kenya.
+Statutory auditors are regulated by the Institute of Certified Public Accountants of Kenya (ICPAK) under the Accountants Act, 2008.

 -